 MNR have certainly organised some outstanding steam gala events which attracted major steam locomotives and large numbers of enthusiasts.
 The railway also has adopted the practice of hiring in at least one steam loco to work regular services each summer.
 Nevertheless in 2009 a group of MNR members realised that the cost and the task of acquiring, maintaining and operating a permanent resident steam locomotive was likely to be beyond the resources of a railway already heavily committed to diesel traction and to a number of large and vital improvement projects.
 They therefore resolved to do it themselves, forming a separate company for the purpose.

 The company, NHSRLtd., raised sufficient money to acquire the locomotive and to fund its restoration to working order.
-They found a convenient and welcoming home at the Yaxham premises of engineer and boilersmith Mervyn Mayes and six years later restoration work is virtually complete and the loco has moved to Bressingham Steam Museum for final painting, initial testing and some gentle running-in on their quarter mile of track before going off to a longer line to do some real work for the first time in many years.
+They found a convenient and welcoming home at the Yaxham premises of engineer and boilersmith Mervyn Mayes.
+Eight years later restoration work is virtually complete and the loco has moved to Bressingham Steam Museum for final painting, initial testing and some gentle running-in on their quarter mile of track before going off to a longer line to do some real work for the first time in many years.